Maamoul

 Maamoul cookies on a round decorative plate with extra walnuts dusted with powdered sugar.

-What is maamoul
+What is Maamoul

 The word “maamoul” in Arabic means “filled,” which is exactly what this recipe is – a cookie stuffed with a mixture and then pressed into a wooden mold.

 Maamoul is a traditional Middle Eastern cookie typically served during special occasions like Eid al-Fitr and Easter.
 The cookie dough combines semolina, butter, sugar, and yeast with a hint of fragrant orange blossom water and filled with either a crunchy nuts mixture (using walnuts or pistachios) or a sticky date paste.
-What gives it is iconic look is the wooden mold used to create elaborate designs and shapes.
+What gives it is iconic look is the wooden mold (with countless designs available) used to create elaborate designs and shapes.

 • Dry active yeast: Because this recipe uses dry active yeast, it will need to go through the proofing stage when added to the flour and butter mixture, which only takes about 15 minutes.